kevinburke24/fhir-records-api/README.md

 Migration to, e.g MongoDB is straightforward: each structure maps one-to-one onto a collection index.
-Known trade-offs are space limitation, lack of support for multiple writers, and data volatility (currently, POSTed records don't survive restarts — a known trade-off).
+Known trade-offs are space limitation, lack of support for multiple writers, and data volatility (currently, added records don't survive restarts).

 **Response shape policy** General queries for records are returned in canonical FHIR format, while more purpose-build endpoints are designed to handle queries for specific records (i.e. /medications) and return a flattend shape

-**Search (the "additional capability"):** patients don't know FHIR resource types or clinical coding, and at thousands of records browsing fails.
+**Search (the "additional capability"):** Term search was added because there could be potentially thousands of records, and synonym expansion was added on top because many patients don't know clinical terminology.
 `?q=` searches all text in the patient's records, expanding query terms through a synonym map (heart→cardiac, lipitor→atorvastatin) at query time.
-Unmapped terms fall back to literal keyword match, so unseen vocabulary degrades gracefully instead of returning nothing.
-Search results are intersected with the patient's own record set — the term index is global, so this intersection is the privacy boundary.
+Unmapped terms fall back to literal keyword match, so vocabulary not in the synonym map degrades to the literal search term instead of returning nothing.
+Search results are intersected with the patient's own record set, and the term index is global, so this intersection is the privacy boundary.

 **Messy data:** malformed lines are skipped and counted, never fatal.
-Unknown resource types are stored and served — the system indexes by convention (patient reference, dates, text), not by a type whitelist.
+The system is type-agnostic, so unknown resource types are stored and served.
 Both `Patient/id` and `urn:uuid:id` reference styles resolve.
 Records with no resolvable patient are counted and sampled in `/status` rather than silently dropped or crashed on. `/status` makes all of this visible.

 **Auth (out of scope):** with authentication, the patient identity would come from the session token, not the URL path so only logged-in patients can have access to their data and delete it.
-Wipe would additionally get a soft-delete grace window and an audit event that records the deletion (without the confidential content).